 The success in Commuter Challenge comes from its community of over 20,000+ Canadians who sign up every year!
-We are always exited about adding new friends to the annual challenge, and we recognize that sometimes it just takes a little push from a a friend or coworker to get engaged.
+We are always excited about adding new friends to the annual challenge, and we recognize that sometimes it just takes a little push from a friend or coworker to get engaged.
 Find some of that inspiration you need than with the commuter stories featured below!

 If you would like to be featured alongside these fantastic folks please send us a photo of you commuting in a sustainable way and tell us why you green commute!
 Tweet or Facebook share your story using #CommuterChallengeMB or email firstname.lastname@example.org